Walfred-MA/Ctyper/readme.md

 make

+4. Move the ctyper to install folder

+mv ctyper $folder_install

-4. Download the pangenome allele database file
+6. Download the pangenome allele database file

-6. Download the pangenome allele-type annotation file
+7. Download the pangenome allele-type annotation file

 8. (optional) Download the full pangenome alleles annotation file

-10. ready to go
+9. ready to go

 <p align="right">(<a href="#readme-top">back to top</a>)</p>